awwad-hamza/ROS2-Base-for-Duckiebot-Hardware/README.md

 ## 🦆 About

-This repository provides a ROS 2-based software stack for the Duckiebot DB21M platform.
+This repository provides a ROS 2 humble-based software stack for the Duckiebot DB21M platform.
 It repurposes the Duckiebot’s existing hardware with a modern, up-to-date software framework, enabling it to perform more complex and advanced tasks.

 ## SD Card Preparation for Jetson Nano Developer Kit